PaddlePaddle/PaddleGAN/docs/en_US/tutorials/video_super_resolution.md

   Video super-resolution originates from image super-resolution, which aims to recover high-resolution (HR) images from one or more low resolution (LR) images.
 The difference between them is that the video is composed of multiple frames, so the video super-resolution usually uses the information between frames to repair.
 Here we provide the video super-resolution model [EDVR](https://arxiv.org/pdf/1905.02716.pdf), [BasicVSR](https://arxiv.org/pdf/2012.02181.pdf),[IconVSR](https://arxiv.org/pdf/2012.02181.pdf),[BasicVSR++](https://arxiv.org/pdf/2104.13371v1.pdf), and PP-MSVSR.

+### 🔥 PP-MSVSR 🔥
+  [PP-MSVSR](https://arxiv.org/pdf/2112.02828.pdf) is a multi-stage VSR deep architecture,  with local fusion module, auxiliary loss and refined align module to refine the enhanced result progressively.
+Specifically, in order to strengthen the fusion of features across frames in feature propagation, a local fusion module is designed in stage-1 to perform local feature fusion before feature propagation.
+Moreover, an auxiliary loss in stage-2 is introduced to make the features obtained by the propagation module reserve more correlated information connected to the HR space, and introduced a refined align module in stage-3 to make full use of the feature information of the previous stage.
+Extensive experiments substantiate that PP-MSVSR achieves a promising performance of Vid4 datasets, which PSNR metric can achieve 28.13 with only 1.45M parameters.

+  Additionally, [PP-MSVSR](https://arxiv.org/pdf/2112.02828.pdf) provides two different models with 1.45M and 7.4M parameters in order to satisfy different requirements.

+### EDVR
   [EDVR](https://arxiv.org/pdf/1905.02716.pdf) wins the champions and outperforms the second place by a large margin in all four tracks in the NTIRE19 video restoration and enhancement challenges.
 The main difficulties of video super-resolution from two aspects: (1) how to align multiple frames given large motions, and (2) how to effectively fuse different frames with diverse motion and blur.
 First, to handle large motions, EDVR devise a Pyramid, Cascading and Deformable (PCD) alignment module, in which frame alignment is done at the feature level using deformable convolutions in a coarse-to-fine manner.
 Second, EDVR propose a Temporal and Spatial Attention (TSA) fusion module, in which attention is applied both temporally and spatially, so as to emphasize important features for subsequent restoration.

   [BasicVSR](https://arxiv.org/pdf/2012.02181.pdf) reconsiders some most essential components for VSR guided by four basic functionalities, i.e., Propagation, Alignment, Aggregation, and Upsampling.
 By reusing some existing components added with minimal redesigns, a succinct pipeline, BasicVSR, achieves appealing improvements in terms of speed and restoration quality in comparison to many state-of-the-art algorithms.
 By presenting an informationrefill mechanism and a coupled propagation scheme to facilitate information aggregation, the BasicVSR can be expanded to [IconVSR](https://arxiv.org/pdf/2012.02181.pdf), which can serve as strong baselines for future VSR approaches.

   [BasicVSR++](https://arxiv.org/pdf/2104.13371v1.pdf) redesign BasicVSR by proposing second-order grid propagation and flowguided deformable alignment.
 By empowering the recurrent framework with the enhanced propagation and alignment, BasicVSR++ can exploit spatiotemporal information across misaligned video frames more effectively.
 The new components lead to an improved performance under a similar computational constraint.
 In particular, BasicVSR++ surpasses BasicVSR by 0.82 dB in PSNR with similar number of parameters.
 In NTIRE 2021, BasicVSR++ obtains three champions and one runner-up in the Video Super-Resolution and Compressed Video Enhancement Challenges.

-  PP-MSVSR is a multi-stage VSR deep architecture,  with local fusion module, auxiliary loss and refined align module to refine the enhanced result progressively.
-Specifically, in order to strengthen the fusion of features across frames in feature propagation, a local fusion module is designed in stage-1 to perform local feature fusion before feature propagation.
-Moreover, an auxiliary loss in stage-2 is introduced to make the features obtained by the propagation module reserve more correlated information connected to the HR space, and introduced a refined align module in stage-3 to make full use of the feature information of the previous stage.
-Extensive experiments substantiate that PP-MSVSR achieves a promising performance of Vid4 datasets, which PSNR metric can achieve 28.13 with only 1.45M parameters.